onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

+Now that we've covered the contracts, lets set up some accounts and a proposal for them to vote on.

 ## Create two extra accounts ('acct2', 'acct3')

-In the rest of this tutorial, we will use transactions and scripts which interact with the deployed contracts.
+In the rest of this tutorial, we will use transactions and scripts
-The transactions which are concerned with the expression of the voter will need to be authorized by the voters themselves.
+which interact with the deployed contracts.

-Therefore we are going to create two voter accounts.
+Transactions need users to authorize them, so we are going to create two new voter accounts.
 In a first step, we are creating the user accounts.

 The following command creates a user account, you need to execute it twice, once for an account named 'acct2', and again for 'acct3'.
 When asked, please choose the option *Local Emulator*.
 Enter 'y' for acceptance at the end: